24 Mar 2025

 New product development: Introducing a new product that fills an unmet need.
 For example, a startup transforming language learning with a personalized AI-powered app.

 Redesigns or improvements: Redesigning or improving an existing product to stay competitive and meet evolving customer needs.
-For example, a photo editing software adds a magic wand tool to zap out unwanted photobombers.
+For example, a photo editing tool adds a magic wand tool to zap out unwanted photobombers.

 Market expansion: Taking your winning product to new territories or audiences.
 A good example is when an American fashion brand conquers Europe and Asia, adapting designs for local tastes.